Bill Strang (engineer)

-William John Strang, CBE, FRS, FREng, FRAeS (29 June 1921 – 14 September 1999) was a British aerospace engineer.
-He worked all of his professional career in the aerospace industry, mostly at Filton, Bristol, and was Technical Director (Commercial Aircraft) of British Aerospace until he retired in 1983.
-From 1983 until 1990 he was Chairman of the Civil Aviation Airworthiness Requirements Board.
-He was appointed a CBE in 1973; and in 1997 he was elected a Fellow of the Royal Academy of Engineering.
-Strang was a major influence on the innovation and the aerodynamic design of Concorde and in 1977 was appointed a Fellow of the Royal Society.
+William John Strang (29 June 1921 – 14 September 1999) was a British aerospace engineer, best known for his contributions to the design of a number of British aircraft, including the Concorde.

+Strang was Technical Director (Commercial Aircraft) of British Aerospace until he retired in 1983.
+From 1983 until 1990, he was Chairman of the Civil Aviation Airworthiness Requirements Board.
+He was appointed a CBE in 1973, and in 1997 he was elected a Fellow of the Royal Academy of Engineering.
+In 1977, he was appointed a Fellow of the Royal Society.

 Early life and education

-Strang was born in Torquay on 29 June 1921.
-He was educated at Torquay Grammar School (where he was head boy) and gained a county scholarship in 1939.
-However, he left school and joined the Bristol Aeroplane Company at Filton, Bristol.
-During the war years he remained at Filton working in the aircraft industry until 1946 when he took up his scholarship at King's College London and obtained a first-class honours degree in mathematics and later a PhD.
+Strang was born in Torquay, England on 29 June 1921.
+He was educated at Torquay Grammar School and gained a county scholarship in 1939.
+He left school to join the Bristol Aeroplane Company at Filton, Bristol, where he worked until 1946.
+Afterwards he took up his scholarship at King's College London and obtained a first-class honours degree in mathematics and later a PhD.

 Work

 Early years

-During his early years (1939–46) at the Bristol Aeroplane Company, Strang worked in the Aerodynamics Department and then the Stress and Project Offices on the Beaufort, Beaufighter, Buckingham and Brabazon aircraft and on Bristol gun turrets.
+From 1939 to 1946 Strang worked in the Aerodynamics Department of the Bristol Aeroplane Company.
+Later, he joined the Stress and Project Offices on the Beaufort, Beaufighter, Bristol Buckingham and Brabazon aircraft to work on Bristol gun turrets.
 He made substantial aerodynamic and structural contributions to the design of the Brabazon.

 Australia and early interest in supersonic flow

-In 1948, Strang and his wife Margaret moved to Melbourne, Australia to work at the Aircraft Research Laboratory (ARL).
-He quickly developed his enduring interest in supersonic flight and published several papers on supersonic flow in Proceedings of The Royal Society and in Aeronautical Laboratory reports.
+In 1948, Strang and his wife, Margaret, moved to Melbourne, Australia to work at the Aircraft Research Laboratory (ARL).
+He developed his interest in supersonic flight and published several papers on supersonic flow in Proceedings of The Royal Society and in Aeronautical Laboratory reports.
 Significantly, one of these, ARL Report A.69, was on the gust loading of delta-winged supersonic aircraft.

-Strang might well have stayed at the ARL: however, Dr. Archibald Russell went to Australia in 1951 and persuaded Strang that his destiny lay in design rather than research and that he and his family should return to the United Kingdom (UK), so that he could join Russell's team of bright young men at Filton.
-This was a move that was to prove of great significance not only for the Filton team but also for Concorde.
+Strang might well have stayed at the ARL.
+However, Dr. Archibald Russell went to Australia in 1951 and persuaded Strang to focus on design rather than research, and to return to the United Kingdom (UK) to join Russell's team at Filton.

 The Britannia years

 Soon after return to the UK, Strang was placed in charge of the Aerodynamics and Flight Research and Development Departments.
-In 1955, he was appointed Chief Designer, Britannia, which, for its time, was a large aircraft intended for transatlantic service.
-Only a limited number of Britannias were built but they proved to be very durable.
+In 1955, he was appointed Chief Designer of Bristol Britannia, which was a large aircraft intended for transatlantic service.
+Only a limited number of Britannias were built, but they proved to be very durable.
 The Britannia was notable for the first civil use of pure servo-tabs for control surface actuation.